-Our efforts are designed to improve the user experience of users with disabilities with our website including:
+Our efforts, designed to improve the user experience of users with a wide range of abilities, including the following elements:

-- Screen reader compatibility : We have created a site that works well with Jaws and Chrome screen readers, allowing anyone to render and receive text and image content as speech or braille output.
+- Screen reader compatibility : We have created a site that works well with different screen readers, allowing users to consume the same content in an audio format rather than text.

-- Skip to content: Keyboard users may bypass repetitive elements at the top of each page by immediately tabbing to the first interactive item, which is a “Skip to Main Content” link.
+- Skip to content: Keyboard users may bypass repetitive elements at the top of each page by immediately tabbing to the first interactive item: a “Skip to Main Content” link.
 This allows users to jump to the main section of the current page.

-- Images: We have applied descriptive alt tags to images throughout the website (and images of text) that provide information and applied null alt tags to all decorative images.
+- Images: We have applied descriptive alternative text to images throughout the website (and images of text) and hidden decorative images from screen readers.

 - Headings: We have used clear headings to communicate the organization of the content on the page and to help screen reader users to navigate the page content.

-- Links: We have provided descriptive link names so that users can easily understand their purpose.
+- Links: We have provided descriptive link texts so users can easily understand their purpose and where they lead.